 This central pawn break changed the position completely.
 Gukesh opened the center at the perfect time and created active play for all his pieces.

-Middlegame – Gukesh Takes Control
+Middlegame – Duda vs Gukesh

 After exchanges in the center, Gukesh slowly improved his position.
 His rook activity and knight placement became stronger move by move.